 What’s the Process for Making a Co-Parenting Agreement?

-- Plan Ahead – talking through the big stuff before you’ve even conceived can really help to make sure that you’re both compatible to co-parent.
+Talking through the big stuff before you’ve even conceived can really help to make sure that you’re both compatible to co-parent.
 If you fundamentally disagree on certain things, this isn’t likely to change in the future.
 Making sure you’re the right fit can help make sure you avoid any disputes or disagreements later on.

-- Get legal advice from a specialist Family Law Solicitor – once you’ve talked through your compatibility to co-parent, you should both get advice from a specialist solicitor who can advise you on what you need to discuss and agree on.
+Once you’ve talked through your compatibility to co-parent, you should both get advice from a specialist solicitor who can advise you on what you need to discuss and agree on.
 They’ve worked with other people in the same situation, and understand the issues and what needs to be covered in your agreement.
 It is important to understand what rights and responsibilities everyone involved will have, and your solicitor can make sure you fully understand how it will all work in your circumstances.

-- Consider the Co-Parenting Agreement Carefully – you should both make sure it accurately reflects what you want from the start as it could be used to show what your intentions were later on if there is a dispute.
+You should both make sure it accurately reflects what you want from the start as it could be used to show what your intentions were later on if there is a dispute.
 If you’re not happy with some parts, you should raise it and continue to discuss it with your co-parent and your Family Law Solicitor until you are happy.

-- Sign the Co-Parenting Agreement – once you’re both happy, you can sign the Co-Parenting Agreement.
+Once you’re both happy, you can sign the Co-Parenting Agreement.

 How Long Does it Take to Make a Co-Parenting Agreement?